Learn what our surgeons do that is Different from most Tummy Tucks

-Fat Transfer to Breast or Buttocks as part of Tummy Tuck
+Fat Transfer to Breast or Buttocks as Part of Tummy Tuck

-During a tummy tuck, the removed fat can be repurposed and placed elsewhere in the body.
+During a tummy tuck in Glenview, the removed fat can be repurposed and placed elsewhere in the body.
 Common areas for fat transfer at the same time are the breasts and the buttocks, although the face, hands, and other areas may be treated also.
 Breast fat transfer gives a modest enlargement without the need for breast implants.
 The results look and feel natural.
 The buttock can also be rounded out with fat to complement the tummy tuck.

 These two patients desired to improve other areas of their body during the tummy tuck.
 In one case, the removed fat was transferred to her breasts for a 1 cup enlargement, without implants.
 In the other case, the fat was transferred to her “hip dip” on the side of the buttock to create a more rounded and youthful shape.